-Our approach How we will do it A transparent and robust approach to monitoring and reporting on system stress Mātauranga Māori guiding tohu and tikanga Māori in managing risk to the system A precautionary approach to responding to signs of stress in the system Avoiding risk from uncontrolled discharges Use Minimum Geothermal Aquifer Water Levels as the key indicator of the lower limit of our Safe Operating Space Maintain and continuously monitor a minimum of three Minimum Geothermal Aquifer Water Levels within geothermal monitoring wells, and regularly review these, to reflect best practice Regional plan provisions that embed a staged response to increased risk to the system: including voluntary reductions in taking of water, heat and energy; and a temporary or long-term reduction in take (a rāhui) through conditions of resource consent or a consent review Develop and implement a new Risk and Response Framework that includes additional attributes and guidance on a staged response, including cultural tohu, additional monitoring of unanticipated changes, and efficiency measures Support for haukāinga in the development of tohu that are relevant in their local area and communication of tikanga in how these are to be used and shared to manage risk Improved information, education and reporting on the health of the system, and early signs of stress including a protocol for alerting and working with tangata whenua when the system is stressed Consider using bonds (against land title) on the construction of geothermal wells, as a tool to apportion responsibility for long term management of adverse effects from wells questions to think about
+Our approach How we will do it A transparent and robust approach to monitoring and reporting on system stress Mātauranga Māori guiding tohu and tikanga Māori in managing risk to the system A precautionary approach to responding to signs of stress in the system Avoiding risk from uncontrolled discharges Use Minimum Geothermal Aquifer Water Levels as the key indicator of the lower limit of our Safe Operating Space Maintain and continuously monitor a minimum of three Minimum Continuously Monitor and Continuously Monitor and Conti Geothermal Aquifer Water Levels within geothermal monitoring wells, and regularly review these, to reflect best practice Regional plan provisions that embed a staged response to increased risk to the system: including voluntary reductions in taking of water heat and energy; and a temporary or long-term reduction in take (a rāhui) through conditions of resource consent or a consent review Develop and implement a new Risk and Response Framework that includes additional attributes and guidance on a staged response, including cultural tohu, additional monitoring of unanticipated changes, and efficiency measures Support for haukāinga in the development of tohu that are relevant in their local area and communication of tikanga in how these are to be used and shared to manage risk Improved information, education and reporting on the health of the system, and early signs of stress including a protocol for alerting and working with tangata whenua when the system is stressed Consider using financial bonds on the construction of geothermal wells, as a tool to apportion responsibility for long term management of adverse effects from wells, and progress this through a regional plan change Follow best practice standards for well construction, maintenance and abandonment, and setbacks between geothermal wells and structures, to avoid uncontrolled discharges.
+See the factsheet on www.boprc. govt.nz/environment/geothermal/hazards Operational guidelines for the maintenance of geothermal wells in partnership with Rotorua Lakes Council and WorkSafe NZ.